luckened/portfolio/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More
+## Project structure

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+This is using the Next's new app router under `src/app`

+- `(messages)` route group for "messages-related" content

+  - `/leave-a-message` -> form to send a message
+  - `/messages` -> list all messages page

+- `components/` -> general purpose react components
+- `hooks/` -> general purpose react hooks
+- `providers/` -> context providers (here we have only theme but could have other like state)
+- `data/comments.js` -> basically the entire backend / api in two functions lol

-## Timeline
+## Timesheet

 the durations are all an approximation, I've made several pauses during the development

-30min - bootstrap project with create-next-app utility tool, deploy to vercel & project cleanup
+30min - bootstrap project with create-next-app utility tool, project cleanup & deploy to vercel

-1h - setup themes and main homepage
+1h30 - setup themes and main homepage

-1h - setup lazy load jobs in main homepage with suspense & react.lazy
+1h30m - setup lazy load in main homepage with suspense & react.lazy

-1h30 - setup vercel postgres db, /messages (list all messages page)
+1h30m - setup vercel postgres db, `/messages` (list all messages page)

 1h - setup message form: state, db insertion and a minimal validation

+30m - copy data from my linkedin to the homepage, fill readme

+## Some thoughts

+- All the content in homepage is copy-pasted from [my linkedin](https://www.linkedin.com/in/luckened/), I've spent no time writing new stuff nor redesigning anything;

+- I have about 0 expertise with tailwind css and the first touch was very "wtf is this tool", but once I got the feeling it was lots of fun, knowing raw css also helped a lot;

+- I've spent more than I should in `/leave-a-message` because I tried new fancy react stuff like `useFormState`, `useFormStatus` hooks, but it was lots of fun.

+- No docker/k8s or anything was setup for the sake of simplicity, vercel's free tier postgres db works just fine for POC's like this

+- I had a hard time invalidating vercel CDN cache.
+If you're not seeing your message upon form submit it is very likely that you're hitting cache, try sending another message so it will try to invalidate again and or refresh the page skipping browser/sw cache (cmd + shift + R).
+This cache is definitely not working as it should but I've got no time to figure it out yet;